leanprover-community/flt-regular/README.md

 The goal of this project is to prove Fermat's Last Theorem for [regular primes](https://en.wikipedia.org/wiki/Regular_prime) in [Lean](https://leanprover-community.github.io/).

-The following readme has been shameless copied from the [Liquid Tensor Experiment](https://github.com/leanprover-community/lean-liquid/).
+The following readme has been shamelessly copied from the [Liquid Tensor Experiment](https://github.com/leanprover-community/lean-liquid/).

 ## How to browse this repository

 ### Blueprint

-Here is a draft [blueprint](https://leanprover-community.github.io/flt-regular/) and  [dependency graph](https://leanprover-community.github.io/flt-regular/dep_graph.html).
+Here are a draft [blueprint](https://leanprover-community.github.io/flt-regular/) and  [dependency graph](https://leanprover-community.github.io/flt-regular/dep_graph.html).

 ### Getting the project

-The recommended way of browsing this repository, is by using a Lean development environment.
+The recommended way of browsing this repository is by using a Lean development environment.
 Crucially, this will allow you to introspect Lean's "Goal state" during proofs, and easily jump to definitions or otherwise follow paths through the code.
 Please use the [installation instructions](https://leanprover-community.github.io/get_started.html#regular-install)